lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.4 Fuel emission factors
 ----------
 Emissions factors are used to measure modelled power-sector development with regards to meeting emissions targets.
-Emissions are scaled by the ammount of each fuel used through the activity of each powe generating technology within the model.
+Emissions are scaled by the amount of each fuel used through the activity of each power generating technology within the model.
 A summary of the CO₂ emissions factors for each fuel is shown in the table below.

 +------------------------------------+--------------------------------------------------------------------------+
 | Fuel                               |                      CO₂ Emission Factor (kgCO₂/GJ)                      |